-Baha'í House of Worship
+Bahá’í House of Worship of South America

-neighborhood in the Andean foothills in Peñalolén, a Santiago neighborhood, and is visible from miles away.
-Canadian architect Siamak Hariri used cast glass on the exterior and translucent marble on the interior to convey an ethereal sense of transformation.
-The gardens, conceived as an extension of the temple itself, rather than as a park, have spots for visitors to sit and contemplate.
-Guided tours are available on Sunday mornings or by appointment; individuals of all faiths are welcome.
+neighborhood in the Andean foothills, and is visible from miles away.
+Canadian architect Siamak Hariri used cast glass on the exterior and translucent marble within the structure to convey an ethereal sense of transformation.
+The gardens, conceived as an extension of the temple itself rather than as a park, have areas for visitors to sit and contemplate.
+Guided tours are available on Sunday mornings or by appointment; people of all faiths are welcome.